xucharles97/CS126-Final-Project/DEVELOPMENT.md

             - Spent a lot of time trying to figure out how to set up ContactListener properly
             - Eventually realized I was overcomplicating it and only needed to set the footSensorData to the PlayerBody object
     - First attempt at integrating EndContact didn't work
         - For some reason footSensor->SetUserData(this) stored the correct information all the way up until the ContactListener was actually called
             - Couldn't figure out where it was being lost (when I ran the debugger it happened somewhere in the Box2D methods), so I reverted the branch
+        - Second attempt didn't work either, decided to do it without the ContactListener